 The player cannot be used until a file is selected by pressing the first button and browsing for an audio file.
 If you provide an unsupported format you will see an error message, otherwise the file should've loaded properly, and you should be able to see the track length, name and format below the seek bar.
 From this point, you can use the buttons to the left or the shortcuts (shown at the bottom of this dialog) to control playback.
 You can also interact with the seek bar directly; clicking on or dragging along the line will move the audio position there.
 Once you start editing the lyrics you may notice that little white lines will appear on the seek bar; those lines represent an entry in the editor and server the purpose of giving you an overview of where each string is on the timeline.
 The thumb is actually slightly transparent so you can see when it passes over an entry.
 They don't have any added functionality besides looking cool.

 The editor is the main part of the application.
 At the top you will see a series of buttons.
 The first is a mode selector which will switch between sync and edit mode, more on that later.
 The second and third buttons allow you to import/export LRC files, respectively.
-The fourth button opens a dialog that you can paste song lyrics into from anywhere, and you can have the lyrics imported into the editor ready for syncing.
+These are drop-down buttons that present additional options when pressed.
+For example, an option in the Import drop-down opens a dialog that you can paste song lyrics into and have the inserted into the editor ready for syncing.
+The fourth button lets you edit the metadata that will be added to the LRC file when exported using the appropriate option.
 The last button is for clearing all entries in the editor to start fresh, which is essentially the same as reloading the page, but you won't have to re-select the audio file again this way.

 As previously mentioned the editor has two modes, the first of which is editing mode which you see by default.
 Here you can edit both the timestamp and the text by simply typing in new values.
 The buttons on the right should be self-explanatory: the first one adds a row above the current, the next does the same but below, and then there's a button for removing the row.
 If you play the song while in this mode, rows with timestamps will be highlighted in green indicating that they would be displayed at the current time in the song by an application utilizing this data.